bendc/animateplus/README.md

 # Animate Plus

-Animate Plus is a powerful and lightweight JavaScript library that lets you animate CSS properties and SVG attributes.
-Animate Plus is well-suited for morphing transitions, quick UI interactions and longer animation sequences.
-Check out this [performance/stress test](http://playground.deaxon.com/js/animate-plus/particles/) of 500 SVG shapes animated independently.
+Animate Plus is a performant JavaScript library that helps you animate CSS properties and SVG attributes.
+Animate Plus is well-suited for quick UI interactions as well as longer animation sequences on both desktop and mobile.
+Check out this [simple morphing animation demo](http://playground.deaxon.com/js/animate-plus/download-button/) and this [performance/stress test](http://playground.deaxon.com/js/animate-plus/particles/) of 500 SVG shapes animated independently.

 ## Getting Started